sboesen2/Alzheimers-Prediction-with-Machine-Learning/README.md

 ```
 # GWAS Dataset Documentation

 Welcome to the comprehensive documentation for the Genome-Wide Association Studies (GWAS) dataset.
-This README provides an in-depth overview of the dataset, including detailed explanations of each column, sample data for illustration, and guidance on how to interpret the information.
+This README provides an in-depth overview of the dataset, including detailed explanations of each column, a sample data entry for illustration, and guidance on how to interpret the information.
 Whether you're a researcher, data scientist, or enthusiast, this guide will help you navigate and utilize the dataset effectively.

 ---